freya022/BotCommands-Wiki/docs/using-botcommands/database.md

     You can see how it's done in [this Setup section](../setup/getting-started.md#creating-a-runnable-jar).

 ### Migrating the framework schema
-After creating your `ConnectionSupplier`, you can run:
+After creating your `ConnectionSupplier` and your data source, run this in your constructor:

 === "Kotlin"
     ```kotlin